Dances With Wolves

 It is credited as a leading influence for the revitalization of the Western genre of filmmaking in Hollywood.
-In 2007, Dances with Wolves was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 2007, Dances With Wolves was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-In 1863, 1st Lieutenant John J. Dunbar is wounded in battle at St. David's Field in Tennessee.
-The surgeon intends to amputate Dunbar's leg; choosing death in battle instead, he takes a horse and rides up to and along the Confederate lines.
-Confederate forces fire repeatedly at him and miss, and the Union Army takes advantage of the distraction to mount a successful attack.
-Dunbar receives both a citation for bravery and medical care that allows him to keep his leg.
-He is subsequently awarded Cisco, the horse that carried him during his suicide attempt, and his choice of posting.
-Dunbar requests a transfer to the western frontier, so he can see it before it disappears.
+In 1863, 1st Lieutenant John J. Dunbar—serving with the Union army—is wounded in a stalemated battle at St. David's Field in Tennessee.
+The surgeon intends to amputate his leg.
+Choosing death in battle instead, Dunbar steals a horse and rides in front of Confederate lines unarmed, but miraculously survives his suicide attempt.
+Union troops take advantage of the distraction to mount a successful attack.
+Dunbar is given medical care that saves his leg and is awarded "Cisco", the horse he rode during his suicide attempt, along with his choice of posting.
+He requests a transfer to the American frontier to see it before it disappears.

-Dunbar is transferred to Fort Hays, a large fort commanded by Major Fambrough, who despises Dunbar's enthusiasm.
-He agrees to post Dunbar to the furthest outpost under his jurisdiction, Fort Sedgwick, and raises a glass to Dunbar's exit.
-Unbeknownst to Dunbar, Fambrough, who is severely mentally ill and has been issuing arbitrary orders with no records kept, kills himself almost immediately after Dunbar's departure.
-Dunbar travels with Timmons, a mule-wagon provisioner.
-They arrive to find the fort deserted.
-Despite the threat of nearby native tribes, Dunbar elects to stay and man the post himself.

-He begins rebuilding and restocking the fort, preferring the solitude, recording many of his observations in his diary.
-Timmons is killed by Pawnee on the journey back to Fort Hays.
-The deaths of both Timmons and Fambrough leave the army unaware of Dunbar's assignment, and no other soldiers arrive to reinforce the post.
+Dunbar arrives at Fort Hays where its commander, Major Fambrough, assigns him to the furthest outpost under his jurisdiction: Fort Sedgwick.
+Fambrough, who is mentally ill, kills himself after Dunbar departs.
+Dunbar travels with Timmons, a foul-mouthed mule-wagon provisioner, and finds the fort deserted.
+He decides to rebuild the fort, recording his observations in his diary.
+Timmons is killed by a band of Pawnee while returning to Fort Hays.
+The deaths of Timmons and Fambrough leave the army unaware of Dunbar's assignment, so no other soldiers arrive to reinforce the post.

 Dunbar encounters his Sioux neighbors when they attempt to steal his horse and intimidate him.
-Deciding that being a target is a poor prospect, he seeks out the Sioux camp and attempts dialogue.
-On his way, he comes across Stands with a Fist.
-Captured from her white family, she was adopted and assimilated as the daughter of the tribe's medicine man, Kicking Bird.
-She is ritually mutilating herself in mourning for her late Sioux husband.
+Wanting to make peace, he seeks out the Sioux camp.
+En route, he comes across Stands With A Fist, a white Sioux woman who was adopted as a girl by the tribe's medicine man, Kicking Bird, after Pawnee killed her family.
+She is mutilating herself in mourning for her late Sioux husband.
 Dunbar brings her back to the Sioux to recover.
-Though the tribe is initially hostile, some of the members soon begin to respect him.

-Dunbar gradually establishes a rapport with Kicking Bird, the warrior Wind in His Hair, and the youth Smiles a Lot, initially visiting each other's camps.
-The language barrier frustrates them, and Stands with a Fist acts as an interpreter, although with difficulty.
-She only remembers a little English from her early childhood before the rest of her family was killed during a Pawnee raid.
+Though the Sioux are initially hostile, Dunbar gradually establishes a rapport with them, notably Kicking Bird, the Sioux fighter Wind In His Hair, and the youth Smiles A Lot.
+Stands With A Fist acts as an interpreter, speaking Lakota and English.